15 Tips For Growing Beautiful Orchids Indoors

 Orchids have quite a reputation for being fussy and difficult to grow indoors.
 In the wild, orchids require little more than a tree to grow on and regular rainfall and humidity.
 In their native environment, thriving orchids can produce thousands of flowers in their lifetime.
 Inside a home, they require considerably more effort to encourage those wonderful blooms.

-If you have decided to undertake growing orchids indoors, there are a few important factors to consider, and implement.
+If you have decided to undertake growing orchids indoors, there are a few important factors to consider and implement.
 Caring for these plants indoors requires attentiveness and plenty of patience.

 Once the right balance has been struck, your orchids should be well on their way to producing those coveted flowers.
-Here are some tips for creating the right environment for optimal orchid growing.
+Here are some tips for creating the right environment for optimal indoor orchid growing.

-First, Identify the Species
+Identify the Species

 Phalaenopsis are most commonly grown indoors, producing tall stems with 5-10 flowers.

-The first step in caring for an orchid is determining what type of orchid you have.
+The first step in caring for an orchid indoors is determining what type of orchid you have.
 The most common types that people keep as houseplants are:

 Cattleya